EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Assistant\!
 What should we do?
 Everything fits the young miss\!”
 They discussed noisily as I posed for them.

 “Which one do you like, sweetie?”
-My mom had already chosen a pair of designs, she said she picked the ones she used to wear.
-Maybe I could pick something similar to hers.

-“Which one do you like, sweetie?”
 The duke had also ordered my mom to pick a few and make herself look presentable.
 She looked in her element as she wore that TKdress.

 “I think this one would look cute on you\!”
 She picked the one with the knee-length skirt and ribbons.

 “Ah\!
 Lady Victoria\!”
 The seamstress yelled.